edoardovicenzi/s2i-kreas/README.md

 ---

 ## API Documentation
+You can also view the documentation on the [wiki](https://github.com/edoardovicenzi/s2i-kreas/wiki) page.
 After the service is running you can start using the API.
 Here is a reference for each and every supported endpoint.

 Accessing not existing endpoints or not existing resources will yield a status code 404.
 A `message` property will be return for additional human-readable context on the error.